German "Werkbund": concepts and application

 • Integration of art and technology

-These fundamental principles of Werkbund became the foundation of modern industrial design and continue to shape the evolution of the material environment in the 21st century.
+These fundamental principles of the Werkbund formed the basis of modern industrial design and continue to shape the development of the material environment in the 21st century.
+Today, the ideas of uniting functionality and aesthetics are embodied in modern construction technologies, where innovative materials and construction methods create not only practical but also visually appealing architectural solutions.

 What is the main merit of the Werkbund?